-In typography, x-height is the height of a lowercase letter ‘x’ (the part of the letter that does not extend above or below the mean line) in a typeface.
-It is used as a measurement of the overall quality of a font, and is especially important in determining the legibility of a font at small sizes.
+Typography defines the x-height as the height of a lowercase letter ‘x’ that does not extend above or below its mean line, measuring overall quality and legibility at small sizes.

-The x-height of a font is typically expressed as a percentage of the cap height (the height of a capital letter).
-For example, a font with an x-height of 70% would have an x-height that is 70% the height of the tallest capital letter in the font.
+The x-height of a font is typically expressed as a percentage of its cap height (i.e., the height of capital letters).
+A font with an x-height of 70% would feature capital letters with heights equal to that percentage – thus providing its name.

 The x-height is an essential element in the legibility of a font.
 A font with a larger x-height will generally be easier for readers at smaller sizes to read than ones with smaller ones; as its primary purpose is forming lowercase letters visible against a background, having a larger x-height makes distinguishing one letter from another much simpler.

 The x-height of a font refers to the height of its letters in lowercase, which plays an integral part in its readability.
 Fonts with larger x-heights are more manageable for readers than ones with small ones, with the former offering greater spacing between letters than its smaller counterpart.
 This factor alone can make a dramatic difference in readability when used in smaller sizes.